ChiedozieObidile/Dispenser/README.md

 4. `deposit-stx`: Deposit STX into the DAO treasury
 5. `mint`: Mint new governance tokens (restricted to contract)
 6. `transfer`: Transfer tokens between accounts
+7. `batch-vote-multiple`: Vote on multiple proposals in a single transaction
+8. `batch-execute`: Execute multiple passed proposals in a single transaction

 ## Deployment Guide